linksplatform/Data.Doublets.Json/README.md

    #### PARAMETERS
    * `SOURCE` - a json file path.
    * `DESTINATION` - a links storage path.
-   * `DOCUMENT_NAME` - a document name. **Default**: `SOURCE`'s file name.
+   * `DOCUMENT_NAME` - a document name. **Default**: `SOURCE`'s file name without extension.
    #### Note:
-   `DOUCMENT_NAME` parameter is required to export json from a links storage.
-This parameter exists because links storage can contain more than 1 json documents.
+   `DOCUMENT_NAME` is used to choose which json document to export from links storage.
+Links storage can contain multiple json documents.
    #### Example
 1. Install
     ```shell